Candidate (degree): The Soviet Union

-In the Soviet Union, modern Russia, and in some East European countries, candidate degrees were/are research degrees roughly equivalent to a Doctor of Philosophy.
+In the Soviet Union, candidate degrees were research degrees roughly equivalent to a Doctor of Philosophy.
+The degrees continue to be awarded in modern Russia and some East European countries which were formerly part of the Soviet Union.

 Degrees

 Candidate of the Arts

 A Candidate of the Arts (Latin: Candidatus/candidate magisterii; abbreviated as cand.mag) is an academic degree currently awarded in Denmark.
 The degree is officially translated into English as Master of Arts and requires five years of studies.
 It is not to be confused with the magister's degree (magister artium or magister Scientiarum), a degree requiring 7–8 years of studies with a strong emphasis on the scientific thesis, and which is the approximate equivalent of a PhD degree.

 The degree was initially introduced in Denmark in 1883.
 For most of its history, the degree usually required between 4 and 5 years of studies.
 In its later years, the formal minimum requirement was 3.5 years for the faculties of mathematics and natural sciences, and 4–4.5 for the faculties of humanities and social sciences.
 Today, the degree is awarded only in humanities and requires five years of studies.
 The degree was also awarded in Norway beginning in 1920, based on the Danish degree; since 2003, it is no longer awarded.